 - Ascended Extra: The 7 Dwarfs.
 They appeared in a scene in the first film.

 - Bishonen Line: The Evil Stepmother of this movie starts out ugly and is turned beautiful.

 - Black Best Friend: Bo Peep to Snow White.
 Also, Little Red Riding Hood seems to be Snow White's Arab Best Friend, complete with headscarf-esque hood.

 - Continuity Nod/The Cameo: A picture of Ella and Rick.

 - Dance Party Ending: The song even has "dance party" in the lyrics.

-- Dangerously Genre Savvy: If Lady Vain had just gotten married (to illustrate, Snow White was ok with this), she would've had a chance to have Snow White and King Cold killed off eventually and not be punished due to Villain with Good Publicity in play.
-Unfortuantely.....
+- Dangerously Genre Savvy: If Lady Vain had just gotten married (to illustrate, Snow White was OK with this), she would've had a chance to have Snow White and King Cold killed off eventually and not be punished due to Villain with Good Publicity in play.
+Unfortunately....

 - Disproportionate Retribution: Lady Vain tries to kill Snow White for being more humble than before, to illustrate, Snow White was actually ok with her marriage as long as her dad was ok with it.
 Lady Vain basically threw away her chance to rule for her own pettiness.

 - Heel-Face Revolving Door: In Happily N'Ever After, Rumpelstiltskin starts out evil and later turns good.
 In the sequel he's back to being evil, with no explanation given.
 Logically, the movie should take place before the first movie, since the dwarves already met Snow White; despite this, it is flat out said to happen AFTER the events of the first movie in the introduction.

 - Villain Ball: Lady Vain was going to become queen, even Snow White, who had gotten past her own selfishness, was going to allow the marriage, but then she just had to decide to kill her